-Within 10 days following the notice of appeal the appellant provides to the AMA a brief of appeal stating the facts and a list of witnesses to testify during the appeal hearing.

-If the appeal was not lodged and/or the security deposit for appeal not paid in within the deadlines specified, the AMA is entitled to declare the appeal inadmissible without hearing.

-The appeal may be filed with the referee at the meet or submitted to: AMA Racing, 13515 Yarmouth Dr. Pickerington, OH 43147.
-Fax: (614) 856-1921.
-Accepted delivery methods are facsimile transmission, email, mail or express delivery.

-- a.
-Security deposit for appeals: The amount of the security deposit, payable when lodging an appeal, will be: \$250 (\$500 for National events) must accompany an appeal.
-Filing fees will be refunded if the appealing party prevails.
-Laboratory fees for fuel testing must be paid by the appealing party. - b.
+- f.
+Laboratory fees for fuel testing must be paid by the appealing party. - g.
 Time limits for appeal hearings: Appeal hearings will be convened within 30 days after the ruling or incident being appealed.
-The time and place will be set by the AMA. - Effect of an appeal: As soon as practical, AMA will review all materials submitted and take one of four initial actions: - Rule in favor of the appealing party, take appropriate action and refund the filing fee. - b.
-If the matter appealed is a dispute between two parties, mediate the matter in an effort to reach an agreement between the parties; but failing to do so, convene an appeal board.

-- c.
-Convene an appeal board.

-- Deny the appeal.

-- Hearings: If any of the parties duly convened do not appear, judgment can be rendered by default.

-The AMA may propose that the hearing take place by means of a telephone conference call, or through any other means of communication.

-The appellant must be present, failing which, the appeal will not be admissible and the costs shall be borne by the appellant.

-Once the Chairman has opened the proceedings, he will invite the parties involved to state their respective cases.

-After statements of the parties concerned, the disciplinary or arbitration body shall hear the various witnesses and experts in order to complete the evidence.

-Any member of the disciplinary or arbitration body may, at any time during the hearing and with the Chairman's approval, question any parties, witnesses and experts involved.
+The time and place will be set by the AMA. - 3.
+Effect of an appeal: - As soon as practical, AMA will convene an internal appeal review board to review all materials submitted and take one of four initial actions: - (1) Rule in favor of the appealing party, take appropriate action and refund the filing fee. - (2) If the matter appealed is a dispute between two parties, mediate the matter in an effort to reach an agreement between the parties; but failing to do so, convene an appeal board. - (3) Convene an appeal board. - (4) Deny the appeal. - 4.
+Hearings: - a.
+If any of the parties duly convened do not appear, judgment can be rendered by default. - The AMA may propose that the hearing take place by means of a telephone conference call, or through any other means of communication. - c.
+The appellant must be present, failing which, the appeal will not be admissible and the costs shall be borne by the appellant. - d.
+Once the Chairman has opened the proceedings, the Chairman will invite the parties involved to state their respective cases. - e.
+After statements of the parties concerned, the Appeal Board members shall hear the various witnesses and experts in order to complete the evidence. - f.
+Any member of the Appeals Board may, at any time during the hearing and with the Chairman's approval, question any parties, witnesses and experts involved. - g.
 Hearing procedure: The time and place of hearings will be set by AMA.
-The appeal hearing will be convened as soon as practical and barring unforeseen delays will be held no more than 30 days after the ruling/incident being appealed.

-AMA Racing staff or designee will serve as non-voting chairman of appeal hearings.

-Each appeal board will consist of three persons with no material interest in the matter as selected by the AMA Appeal Chairman.
+The appeal hearing will be convened as soon as practical and barring unforeseen delays will be held no more than 30 days after the ruling/incident being appealed. - AMA Racing staff or designee will serve as non-voting chairman of appeal hearings. - Each Appeal Board will consist of three persons with no material interest in the matter as selected by the AMA Appeal Chairman. - Appeal Boards will include two sitting members of any AMA Competition Commission, the Off-Road

-Appeal Boards will include two members of the Off-Road Division of AMA Congress, plus one member of the AMA staff or another qualified party selected by AMA.
+Division of AMA Congress, plus one member of the AMA staff or another qualified party selected by AMA.